How to package and release Java based SuccessFactors extension apps to SAP Cloud Platform Productive account – Part 3

 Note:- Rename rolesXXX.json to roles.json and tilesXXX.json to tiles.json before doing maven build.

-Step3: Also if your using “NEW_HOME_PAGE” tile make sure to change corresponding parameter in mtad.yaml file.
+Step3: Changes to corresponding tiles parameter in mtad.yaml file.

-You need to use “sfsf-home-page-tiles” instead of “sfsf-tiles” parameter in yaml descriptor file.
+Change reference to use “sfsf-home-page-tiles” for tiles parameter in yaml descriptor file.

 In the example above, you can see the following: